 Much of the evidence reported in the previous section gives a rather grim picture for the future of pastoralism.
 Declining herd sizes, shrinking grazing land and water access, more frequent droughts, and increasing vulnerability all point to very grim prospects for pastoralist livelihoods.
 This would appear to justify the views of some policymakers that pastoralism is not a viable livelihood and that some mix of rural and urban sedentarization is the right way to go.
 In this section we explore whether these claims are supported by economic theory and available evidence.

 A useful framework for thinking about these issues is one of economic transformation.
 Transformation is the process by which a traditional and largely subsistence agrarian economy becomes a more modern and diversified economy.
-There is a large literature on economic transformation going back to the founding fathers of economics like Adam Smith, Malthus and Ricardo, but of greater relevance here is the more contemporary analysis of transformation episodes, and of economic success stories in particular.
+There is a large literature on economic transformation going back to the founding fathers of economics, such as Adam Smith, Malthus, and Ricardo, but of greater relevance here is the more contemporary analysis of transformation episodes, and of economic success stories in particular.
 In general, economists have identified four processes that interact with each other to produce a broader economic transformation (Timmer 2007):

-Inter-sectoral transformations of output and employment.
+Intersectoral transformations of output and employment.
 Agriculture’s share of output and employment declines over time, although the former often declines more quickly than the latter.

 Intrasectoral transformation of agriculture.
 Agriculture is transformed from a traditional, subsistence, and low-productivity sector to a modern, commercialized, and higher productivity sector.